 As an offshoot of the Hummingbird update, RankBrain has helped provide more relevant and nuanced search results because it can understand user intent on a more human-like level.
 Google said that RankBrain was in its top three most important ranking signals, making it a massive part of how it sifts through its queries.

 Because RankBrain’s goal is to “think” for Google’s web crawlers, you can benefit if you’re “targeted” by the update:

 Of all of the reasons your site might trigger the RankBrain update, this is the best-case scenario.
 RankBrain interprets new queries in Google’s search and sends users to your site if the crawlers think you’ll best meet their needs.
 In this case, unknown queries aren’t necessarily something you can control.
 However, if you provide content that can address those queries, RankBrain works to your advantage.

-If your site leaves your users with a bad taste in their mouth, RankBrain will drop your rankings.
-RankBrain is actually an offshoot from Google’s Hummingbird update, which means it works specifically to reward sites with great content that benefits users.
-Conversely, if you lack content that provides those solutions, you could lose rankings.
+If your site leaves your users with a bad taste in their mouths, RankBrain will drop your rankings.
+RankBrain is an offshoot of Google’s Hummingbird update, which means it works specifically to reward sites with great content that benefits users.
+Conversely, you could lose rankings if you lack content that provides those solutions.

 Bad User Experience

-If your website design isn’t fast, beautiful, and useful, you can say goodbye to high rankings.
-Just like with Google’s other updates, RankBrain will determine what kind of experience you’re providing and rank your site accordingly.
-Except RankBrain is smarter than any updates that have come before it, making bad sites even more vulnerable to losing Google rankings and traffic.
+If your website design isn’t fast, beautiful, and valuable, you can say goodbye to high rankings.
+Like Google’s other updates, RankBrain will determine what kind of experience you provide and rank your site accordingly.
+RankBrain is more intelligent than any updates that have come before it, making bad areas even more vulnerable to losing Google rankings and traffic.

 How The RankBrain Algorithm Works